Cloud-Computing-Ishan-Joshi/webapp/README.md

 5. Get user information
    1. As a user, I want to get my account information.
 Response payload should return all fields for the user except for password.

+## Web Application - Integration Tests[¶](https://spring2024.csye6225.cloud/assignments/03/#web-application-integration-tests "Permanent link")

+Danger

+Do not implement tests using `curl` or `postman`.
+You will need to execute the tests as part of pull requests and add them to status check.

+1. Implement integration (and not unit) tests for the `/v1/user` endpoint with a new GitHub Actions workflow.
+Do not delete workflow from previous assignments as it must continue to function in parallel to the new one.
+2. Test 1 - Create an account, and using the GET call, validate account exists.
+3. Test 2 - Update the account and using the GET call, validate the account was updated.
+4. This will require your GitHub action to install and setup an actual `MySQL` and `PostgreSQL` instance and provide configuration to the application to connect to it.

 ### To Install requirements

 ```bash